Our Yamanashi

 The ▲ mark on "Fuji-san" is just barely in Yamanashi Prefecture.

-The box the lady is packing the peaches in is a wooden box, not cardboard.
+The box the woman is packing the peaches in is a wooden box, not cardboard.

-Pictures of women taking care of silkworms too.
+Pictures of women taking care of silkworms as well.

 Someone looks like an uncle, but I'm a little unsure.